-Raise your hand if you’re a little put off by buying, wearing or touching used stuff?
+Raise your hand if you’re a little put off by buying used stuff?

 Buying used gets such a bad rap doesn’t it folks?

-There seems to be this assumption that buying used is gross and today I’m hoping to show you that buying used is not only a great way to save you a ton of cash but also a good and responsible choice for the environment because it keeps stuff out of our landfills.
+There seems to be this assumption that buying used is gross and today I’m hoping to show you that thrift shopping is not only a great way to save you a ton of cash.
+But it is also a good and responsible choice for the environment because it keeps excess stuff out of our landfills.

 So, before we get into the whole buying used is gross thing, tell me, when’s the last time you went on vacation?
 What resort did you stay at?
 Are you a cruise type of person or more of an all-inclusive type?
 How were the accommodations?
 Was the food good?
 Did you send your kiddo to the on site daycare?
 I promise there’s a reason that I’m asking you these questions – so, keep a mental inventory of your answers okay?